-SM-T5

-Alternative mooring systems guidance

-The tool provides guidance on alternative mooring models to enhance the technical performance of the port system and increase its overall mooring capacity, even in relation with electrically powered ships.
+SM-T5 Alternative mooring systems guidance Overview and purpose The tool provides guidance on alternative mooring models to enhance the technical performance of the port system and increase its overall mooring capacity, even in relation with electrically powered ships.
 The purpose is to contribute to the development of the tourism potential of small ports and the surrounding areas, in response to the changing demands of cruise ship passenger traffic.
 The tool is based on and complemented by the feasibility study resulting from the FRAMESPORT pilot action carried out by the Port of Šibenik Authority, who developed the preliminary planning documentation for implementing the system in the real case of Šibenik.

-Planning Phase Strategic planning phase Linked Pilot PP10.1 "Feasibility Studies on alternative moorings for ship and on the use of electric Actions ro-ro passenger ships" - LUS Resources (links, - Studija izvodljivosti alternativnih načina priveza brodova u luci Šibenik / Feasibility annexes) Study of Alternative Ways of Mooring Ships in the Port of Šibenik. - Studija izvodljivosti opskrbe brodova električnom energijom / Feasibility Study of Supplying Ships with Electricity.
+Planning Phase Strategic planning phase Linked Pilot PP10.1 "Feasibility Studies on alternative moorings for ship and on the use of electric Actions ro-ro passenger ships" - LUS - Studija izvodljivosti alternativnih načina priveza brodova u luci Šibenik / Feasibility Resources (links, Study of Alternative Ways of Mooring Ships in the Port of Šibenik. annexes...)

 Various alternative mooring models can be implemented to increase port capacity while ensuring safety and environmental sustainability in touristic small ports.
-This guidance provides an overview of three models (automatic mooring systems, mooring buoys, mobile pontoon piers) thar can help to address a limited mooring capacity in relation to the potential increased demand of passenger traffic in the adriatic small ports.
+This guidance provides an overview of three models (automatic mooring systems, mooring buoys, mobile pontoon piers) that can help to address a limited mooring capacity in relation to the potential increased demand of passenger traffic in the adriatic small ports.
 This includes improving the technical performance of the existing mooring system and increasing the overall mooring capacity as well, to create the conditions to handle larger numbers of cruisers, an increased intensity of cruise ship arrivals and even the ability to accommodate larger cruise ships.